jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Might need two passes: one to transform wrappers, and then we can use the wrappers in the next pass

 - `include/sound/soc.h` has a `struct dentry *debugfs_dpcm_root;` field that refuses to get matches.
 I think all the `#define`s in the file are screwing with Coccinelle, because it works when I move that struct to my test file.

-- spatch needing two runs to work
-  - Check spatch exit code.
-Maybe it is alerting us to a problem.
-  - Is there a timeout? `drivers/scsi/lpfc/` takes a long time when I try to do it by itself.
-  - Issue with parallelism?
-  - (doubt it, default is 1) Need `--chunksize=1`?
-  - Need `--recursive-includes`?
-  - Try Kees' method to use coccicheck <https://github.com/kees/kernel-tools/tree/trunk/coccinelle#run-in-parallel>
-  - Example now is `drivers/scsi/lpfc/`
-    - Actually this one doesn't even work when we run spatch twice at the top-level.
-Only works when running that dir directly. wtf
-  - Also `drivers/net/netdevsim/netdevsim.h`
-  - Also `include/linux/mlx5/driver.h`
-  - Am I using the regexes correctly?
-Do I need to replace `debugfs` with `.*debugfs.*`?
-Test just the single simple rule for catching dentrys with debug-looking names
-  - `bnxt_re.h` has an event simpler one that wasn't caught
-  - `drivers/net/netdevsim/netdevsim.h` was another

 - v2 cocci problems:
   - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.